Firdous2307/personal-finance-tracker/README.md

 ## Alerting
-Now, let us work on the alert system to combat overspending
+Now, let us work on the alert system to combat overspending.

+The `Alerts` class monitors spending and triggers budget alerts.

  ## Thinking